zenVentzi/HQuest/README.md

 # HQuest

-a minimalistic social network for all shades of uncensored humor.
+a minimalistic social network for all shades of non-pc, uncensored humor.
 Professional innovation one dick at a time.
 One button create/delete account.

 ## Getting Started